jonnonz1/nz-statute-book/acts/public/2007/immigration-advisers-licensing-act-2007.md

   (a) be made to the Registrar in a form approved by the Registrar; and (b) be accompanied by the prescribed fee (if any); and (c) include the following information:
-    (i) the applicant's full name and date of birth; and (ii) a physical address at which documents can be served on the applicant; and (iii) the person's business address (if different from the address referred to in subparagraph (ii)); and (iv) any further information and other material that may be prescribed or required by the Registrar; and
+    (i) the applicant's full name (including any aliases and former names used by the applicant) and date of birth; and (ii) a physical address at which documents can be served on the applicant; and (iii) the person's business address (if different from the address referred to in subparagraph (ii)); and (iv) any further information and other material that may be prescribed or required by the Registrar; and